Oil City, Pennsylvania: Founding of Oil City

 In 1862, residents in the area obtained a charter from the state, uniting the area north of the river as a borough named Oil City.
 South of the river, in particular, growth continued to be haphazard.
 Streets there often did not match up, hindering transportation.
 Residents realized that there were too many names in use for this area, which was causing problems.
 In 1866, the citizens of the borough south of the river petitioned Judge William G. Trunkey to give their borough a common name.
 He selected Venango City.
 By 1866, Venango City had a population of more than 1,500, and more than 4,500 people lived in Oil City.

 Oil City began platting extensive areas of land between 1869 and 1872.
 This included the upper and lower south side, Palace Hill, upper Cottage Hill and Clark's Summit.
 A 1600 ft long funicular ascended the 460 ft high hill.
 Built in 1872, the Panic of 1873 devastated home sales on Clark's Summit.
 The funicular company went bankrupt, and the track was removed in 1879.
 In 1869, Thomas Martindale opened the first health food store in Oil City, thought to be the first natural foods store in the United States.

 By 1870, residents of Oil City and Venango City desired unification of their joint, growing metropolis.
 They sought a town charter from the state, which was granted by the legislature on March 3, 1871.
 Oil City was the name of the unified boroughs.
 The first Oil City elections were held in April, and the first mayor, William M. Williams, and 12-member city council sworn in on April 11, completing the act of incorporation.
-Oil City replaced her charter with a new one in January 1881 after the state implemented a new township charter law.
+Oil City replaced its charter with a new one in January 1881 after the state implemented a new township charter law.
 A city hall was erected later that year on Seneca Street.